frumbert/moodle-report_cpd_menu/ReadMe.txt

 How to install

-- Unzip the package
+- Unzip the package to /moodle/reports/cpd (version.php etc should be in this folder, not a sub-folder)
-- Drop the 'moodle-report_cpd' folder into /reports
+- Launch Moodle and upgrade as requried.
 - Launch Moodle and click on Site Admin/Notifications

 Setting up the report fields